-Lost lioness reminisces 50 years on from Chronicle & Echo advert kickstarting her love of football
+Lost Lioness reminisces 50 years on from Chronicle & Echo advert kickstarting her love of football

 “We would have been up there like England is now, but years ahead,” said Lillian.

-Lillian is now eagerly watching this year’s Women’s Euros and she “gets so excited” her legs kick out as if she is passing and tackling for them.
+Lillian is now eagerly watching this year’s Euros and “gets so excited” her legs kick out as if she is passing and tackling for them.